-Founded by Edmund Husserl, phenomenonology is a philosophical model that was made to be free of presupposition.
-The idea is to study and describe objects and events only by what could be seen clearly.
-Anything else that was not immediately concious was to be excluded.
-Rather than deductive or empircal methods, Husserl's method was to rely on the information gathered by the senses and to throw away all scientific or metaphysical knowledge or beliefs in order to study phenomenon more accurately.
+Founded by Edmund Husserl, phenomenology is a philosophical model that was made to be free of presupposition.
+The idea is to study and describe objects and events from the position of observers, rather than to make claims about some objective reality.
+Anything that is not immediately concious is to be excluded.
+Rather than deductive or empircal methods, Husserl’s method was to rely on the information gathered by the senses and to throw away all scientific or metaphysical knowledge or beliefs in order to study phenomenon more accurately.

 This importance on human cognition rather than belief or assumption is mirrored in existentialism.
 Albert Camus takes a phenomenological view to the world with his descriptions of knowledge: